krootca/termux-terraserver/README.md

 ### Terraria Server

-| When install all you can use mono for run TerrariaServer.exe, but you need to create a config file and delete some files for fix errors.
+| When install all you can use mono for run TerrariaServer.exe.
+But you need to delete some files for fix errors when mono run TerrariaServer.exe, that error is return Nothing.

 | delete files
 ```